benhook1013/space-game/DESIGN.md

 ## Upgrades

-- Minerals earned from asteroids fund upgrades such as faster cannon fire, quicker mining pulses, extended targeting and Tractor Aura ranges, and engine tuning for higher speed without bloating the core loop.
+- Minerals earned from asteroids fund upgrades such as faster cannon fire, quicker mining pulses, extended targeting and Tractor Aura ranges, engine tuning for higher speed and a Shield Booster that slowly regenerates health without bloating the core loop.
 - `UpgradeService` tracks available upgrades and purchases using minerals.

 ## Game State Flow